joannecheng/joannecheng.github.io/_posts/2025-10-28-a-rant-about-technical-documentation.markdown

 An extra rule for me and maybe the other Americans out there:
 * **Do not assume the reader is an American English speaker.**

+When we document a library, a programming project, technical design, or anything technical, our job is to communicate

-Most programmers I know are juggling several tasks outside of programming, especially as we get more senior.
+Most traditionally employed programmers I know are juggling several tasks outside of programming, especially as we get more senior in our careers.
 We're planning cycles, attending product meetings, reviewing PRs, mentoring, and trying to meet deadlines.

+I personally keep these rules mind whenever I write anything technical, like tutorials, open source documentation, or technical specifications for work.
-When doing technical writing, a little bit of empathy for your reader goes a long way.
+A little empathy for your readers goes a long way.